Alternatives to B Corp Certification - featured image 2.avif

 And yes, It’s a little bit of a trickier concept if you’re a services company but still worth a bit of mulling over.
 There are always ways.

-6. By the way, who are you working with?
+6. Who are you working with?

 Staying within our milieu for this example, a marketing agency may be B Corp certified.
 All great on the surface, but what if that marketing agency is working to help clients who’re not in the least bit sustainable, grow and succeed?
 Say, with companies that are appallingly pollutive?
 For example, a fast fashion company or a drinks company that leaves a load of plastic lying around on beaches in faraway places.
+Frustratingly, some B Corp certified marketing agencies are known to work with fossil fuel clients.

-So far in 2022, this is shaping up to be a potpourri of the certifications and ways that we’ve mentioned in the post:
+We’re looking beyond becoming a B Corp, too.
+So far, our approach is a potpourri of the certifications and ways that we’ve mentioned in the post:

 • Reducing emissions with a 100% remote working model

-• Getting involved in reforestation and rewilding projects within the UK & EU
+• Getting involved in reforestation and rewilding projects within the UK & EU – via Mossy Earth.

 Stay in touch with Akepa